MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-faq.md

 For more information, see [Help and Support](product-help-and-support.md) and the [How do I find a reselling partner?](#findpartner) section.

-## <a name="why-does-help-describe-functionality-that-i-cannot-access"></a>Why does Help describe functionality that I cannot access?
-If your Experience setting on the **Company Information** page is set to **Essential**, then UI elements for the Manufacturing and Service Management features are not visible to you because they require the **Premium** experience.
-A text note is inserted in high-level help topics for these feature areas.
-For more information, see [Change Which Features are Displayed](ui-experiences.md).

 ## <a name="where-is-the-save-button"></a>Where is the save button?

 There is no *save* button on pages like in other programmes that you might be familiar with.
 In [!INCLUDE[prod_short](includes/prod_short.md)], changes that you make to a field are automatically saved as soon as you move to the next field or close the page, as long as there are no errors.
 When you make changes to a field and move to another field, you will see the text **Saving** in the top-right corner of the page, which will quickly change to **Saved** if no errors occur.
 If an error occurs, the text will change to **Not Saved**.

+## <a name="where-do-i-find-that-line-number"></a>Where do I find that line number?

+Documents such as sales order or purchase invoices consist of headers and lines.
+Each line has a number that [!INCLUDE [prod_short](includes/prod_short.md)] uses to identify this particular line.
+As a result, you might see a warning or an error message that something is wrong in line number 1000, for example.
+In the default version of [!INCLUDE [prod_short](includes/prod_short.md)], line numbers are hidden.
+If you want to see the line numbers, you must personalise the current page and add the **Line No.** field.
+For more information, see [Personalise Your Workspace](ui-personalization-user.md#to-start-personalizing-a-page-through-the-personalizing-banner).

+## <a name="why-does-help-describe-functionality-that-i-cannot-access"></a>Why does Help describe functionality that I cannot access?
+If your Experience setting on the **Company Information** page is set to **Essential**, then UI elements for the Manufacturing and Service Management features are not visible to you because they require the **Premium** experience.
+A text note is inserted in high-level help topics for these feature areas.
+For more information, see [Change Which Features are Displayed](ui-experiences.md).

+## <a name="why-is-new-information-not-available-in-my-language"></a>Why is new information not available in my language?

+On the docs.microsoft.com site, content about business functionality is published in a number of languages.
+The content is authored in English and published to URLs with *en-us* as the language code.
+When new information is published in English, it is then sent off for translation into the supported languages.
+This means that you will not be able to read this new content in your own language for up to 4 weeks.

+We understand the problems this can cause, and we encourage users to search for what they are looking for in English if they cannot find it in their own language.

 ## <a name="what-email-address-can-i-use-with-prod_short-online"></a><a name="email"></a>What email address can I use with [!INCLUDE[prod_short](includes/prod_short.md)] online?